Are Family Caretakers of a Mentally Ill Adult Child Helpful?

-Mental Illness Recovery Support: Doing it Right).
-He went back to his job (supported employment info), is taking his meds, signed up for fall college classes (6 credits), and will begin his outpatient program soon.
-So - some pieces are in place and that sudden lack of structure that had been a big part of his schizophrenia relapse two months ago is gone.
+Last week, I blogged about some good news: Ben, my son, was discharged from the hospital and is getting his life back.
+He went back to his job, is taking his meds, signed up for fall college classes, and will begin his outpatient program soon.
+So - some pieces are in place and that sudden lack of structure that triggered his schizophrenia relapse two months ago is gone.

+So far so good.
 But here's the thing.
 We made a discharge plan that included his "visiting" the family for a couple of weeks while we get the plan cemented, so right now I'm in charge of schedules, medication supervision, and transportation.
-And yes, of course I have a "real" job so can't do this forever – but I am reminded of how much better Ben does when he has a community around him.
+And yes, I have a "real" job so I can't do this forever.
+But I am reminded of how much better Ben does when he has a supportive community around him.

 The question remains: How do we do this?
 How much caregiving is too much when your "child" is almost 30 years old?